 Damages in construction cases can be separated into several different categories, such as defective performance, schedule-related damages, damages for failing to perform and punitive damages.

-A breach of contract can be made by one or both parties and will be determined as material or non-material, depending on the nature of the breach.
+A breach of contract can be made by one or both parties and will be determined as material or nonmaterial, depending on the nature of the breach.
 If you are unsure of the nature of any breach of contract, please contact one of our Vero Beach construction lawyers immediately.

-Non-Material Breach of Contract in Florida
+Non-Material Breach Of Contract

 Non-material breaches of contract are typically less serious than material breaches of contract.
 A non-material or “minor” breach is a transgression that applies to a term of a contract being violated, but does not necessarily affect the final outcome for the contract.